Sang-i Chakmak: Eastern settlement

 The eastern settlement is located about 150 m from the west and has an extension of 100 m in the north–south direction and 150 m in east–west direction.
 Layers VI-III contained multi-dimensional rectangular dwellings with outbuildings, often with a small work area and an oven.
 The buildings have different sizes, have an average size of 5 x 8 meters and have an entrance hall or courtyard.
 They are made of clay blocks of 70 by 20 cm, in the same technique as the Jeitun culture in Turkmenistan.

 Unlike the western settlement, no carefully executed floors were observed in the east.
 Characteristic is the use of cigar-shaped mud bricks.
 In layer III many kilns have been discovered.

 In the uppermost layers II and I, the building plans differ from the above-described lower ones.
 The rooms are square with a hearth on the northern side.
 In addition, the main rooms are not divided into smaller areas, instead small rectangular rooms have been added.

 In the top layer were three tombs containing the burials of women and children.
 A skull of a young woman was also found; it was covered with a decorated pot of a type known from the site of Tepe Sialk.

 In contrast to the western settlement, a large amount of pottery has been found in the eastern one.
 Most of the decorated pottery displays geometric patterns such as crossed lines, and the horizontal and vertical parallel lines drawn in red or dark brown against a creamy or reddish background.
 The ceramics of the upper, younger layers show animal motifs.
 There are also conical clay objects, spindles, animal statuettes made of clay or stone, bone needles, polished stone axes, flint cuttings and microliths.
 Particularly interesting are wooden sickle handles with animal motifs from layers IV and V.

-The objects found generally show similarities to the lowest layer of Yarim Tepe (Iran) and, above all, to the Jeitun culture.
+The objects found generally show similarities to the lowest layer of Yarim Tepe and, above all, to the Jeitun culture.

 Cheshmeh-Ali ware appears here around 5000 BC, like in so many other northeastern Iranian sites.
 This seems to have created some cultural discontinuity.
 Also, around 4500, Anau IA ware appears at the site, with simpler geometric and linear designs, and less finely made ceramics.